 QR Codes differ from regular barcodes in that they require a device with a camera rather than a narrow beam of light.
 The "scanning" device takes a picture of the image and then analyzes different points within the code to determine its orientation, how much and what type of data is in the image, and any error correction that needs to be done due to the image being damaged (a certain portion of a QR code can be missing or damaged and still scan properly, making them fairly resilient).

 (Image Source: Wikipedia Commons)

-Once scanned the QR code can provide various information including numbers, websites and short text messages.
+Once scanned, the QR code can provide various information including numbers, websites, and short text messages.
 Various companies use QR codes on their valet tickets as a way to easily allow their customer to alert valet attendants that their car has been requested for pickup.
 Simply scan the ticket with your phone and it will open a text message to the correct phone number with your valet ticket number.
 Press "send" and the valet company will retrieve your car in a timely manner.
-(Please note that the methods of each valet company may differ as will your experiences with them.)
+(Please note that the methods of each valet company may differ as well your experiences with them.)

 Our flexibility in digitally printed tickets allows us unlimited flexibility in printed output pieces.
 While most ticket applications require nothing more than simple sequential ticket numbering, we are capable of much more for special applications.
 From basic roll ticket numbering to complex database driven game piece graphics, we are the name in Data-to-Print solutions.

 Most people associate variable data printing with numbers and text.
 Variable data printing can also be used to manipulate images and graphic features.
 This may be something as simple as a background color that changes between ticket sets or it may be an entire advertisement that rotates from ticket to ticket.
 There is wide range of applications where this can prove extremely valuable.